 Fasting in Muharram / Fasting on Ashura Day

 Fasting in this month is highly recommended; a hadith quotes that Muhammad PBUH also fasted on the day of the 10th of Muharram.

 Importance of 9th and 10th Muharram – Muharram History

 9th and 10th Muharram holds high importance in this whole month, 9th Muharram is the night when the household of Muhammad PBUH, Hussain Ibn Ali (RA) faced a lot of trouble after many days that they hadn’t drunk a single drop of water.
-And 10th Muharram the battle of Karbala happened and Hussain ibn Ali (RA) lost his life defending his innocent family, a family of Muhammad PBUH.
+And the 10th Muharram the battle of Karbala happened and Hussain ibn Ali (RA) lost his life defending his innocent family, a family of Muhammad PBUH.